 - Configure the Redshift connection parameters.

 - Select the schedule for the activity to run.
-You can either select a schedule or enable a one time run on activation.
+You can either select a schedule or enable a one-time run on activation.

 - The next step is to enable the logging configuration.
 We suggest you enable this for any kind of pipeline activity and point the login directory to an S3 location.
 This can be very useful for troubleshooting activities later.
 Click ‘Activate’ and you are good to go.

-Delete AWS Data Pipeline
+Deleting AWS Data Pipeline

 Deleting your AWS data pipeline will delete your pipeline definition and its associated objects.
-Let’s look the steps to delete your AWS data pipeline:
+Let’s look at the steps to delete your AWS data pipeline:

 - Click Actions and select Delete.